DevopsEngineerMuhammad/Kubernetes-8-Week-Learning-Journey/Week03/MinikubeSetup.md

 ## What You Need
 - At least 2 CPUs
 - 2GB or more memory
-- 20GB or more of free disk space
+- 20GB or more of free disk space (or 8GB for practice purposes)
 - Internet connection
 - A container or virtual machine manager like Docker, VirtualBox, or VMware